 If you or your children suffer from allergies, asthma or any respiratory condition aggravated by particle allergens, the type of vacuum cleaner you own can make a vast difference in your quality of life.
 Increasingly, studies show that traditional vacuum cleaners can actually aggravate symptoms by redistributing massive amounts of allergens that have settled on the floors back into the air you breath.
 A quality HEPA vacuum cleaner can help solve this problem by controlling dust mites, pet dander, pollen and other irritants in your home.
 The right vacuum can not only remove allergens and dirt from the physical surfaces in your home but can actually improve your indoor air quality and make it more breathable.

 However, all vacuums are not created equally.
 Some may be great at removing dirt and pet hair from carpet while spewing the most dangerous particles, fine particles, back into the air you breathe.
 This type of vacuum "cleans for appearances," but at Achoo, we want you to have a vacuum that not only keeps your home looking nice, but one that actually allows you to "clean for your health" by removing allergens and not simply redistributing them back into the air.
 And, when it comes to HEPA vacuum cleaners, there are a lot of choices on the market, so how do you know which is the right fit for you?
+Our HEPA Vacuum Cleaner Buying Guides cuts through the clutter and helps simplify your search.
 Here are some important factors to consider when shopping for a vacuum cleaner:

 Standard Filtration vs. S-Class / HEPA Filtration